 1.favorable social environment;

-2. spiritual and moral well-being;
+2.spiritual and moral well-being;

-3.optimal motor mode (culture of movements);
+3. optimal motor mode (culture of movement);

-4. hardening of the body;
+4.hardening the body;

 5.rational nutrition;